Skip to main content

 An option that you can use to review and compare private lenders is available at go.ncsu.edu/privateloans.

 The Office of Scholarships and Financial Aid has partnered with ELM Select to provide this loan comparison tool for our students.
 This list includes lenders from whom at least five NC State University students borrowed private loans during the past academic year.
-Inclusion on this list does not represent an endorsement by NC State University of any lender or their loan products.
+NC State University does not endorse any lender or their loan products for those appearing on this list.
 Students and families are encouraged to choose the loan option that best fits their individual needs.
 This list is provided as a resource to support that decision-making process.
 NC State University will certify private loans from any lender you select, even if the lender is not included on this list.

 The lender you choose will provide you with current interest rates, processing fees, and co-signer requirements.
 The lender based on the student and cosigner’s credit worthiness determines interest rates for loans.